YozoraNoHoshi/Pokemon-Catcher/README.md

-This readme assumes you are using npm as your package manager.
+This guide assumes you are using npm as your package manager.

 For the backend commit history, see the (now deprecated) [repo here](https://github.com/YozoraNoHoshi/pokesimbackend).